 After two wonderful nights with our Canadian friends, we made our way across Abu Dhabi to stay with Hunter and Heather, who we’d met trekking in Nepal.
 The boys were in school during the day, but we made the most of our evenings.
 As soon as they got home from school, all four kids quickly disappeared upstairs and spent hours playing.
 Calais even came away with a promise note for a betrothal!

+There are a number of touristy things to do in Abu Dhabi, but we skipped out on many of them, except for the Grand Mosque.
 On our last evening in Abu Dhabi we went for a lovely dinner, then stopped by the Grand Mosque just as the sun was setting.
 It was absolutely stunning!
 The kids ran around the open space, playing hide and go seek and tag.
 They even humoured me and posed for a few pictures!

 The colour of the Mosque’s lights change from white to purple depending on the cycle of the moon.
 It was lovely all lit up with the soft purple lights of the crescent moon, but I’m sure it would be equally as spectacular with the full moon white lights!
 Either way, it’s definitely worth a sunset stop if you find yourself in Abu Dhabi.